emc-mongoose/mongoose-base/doc/deployment/README.md

 #### Deployment & Pod

-There are 2 options to start the mongoose: as `Pod` resource and as `Deployment` resource.
+There are 2 options to start the mongoose: as separately `Pod` resource and as `Deployment` resource-controller (see more details in Kubernetes doc).
 In the first case, when the scenario completes, pod goes into status `Completed` before it is deleted.
-In the second case, after the completion deployment will be restarted infinitely many times.
+In the second case, after the completion deployment will restart mongoose pod infinitely many times.

 Run Mongoose in standalone mode as deployment:
 ```bash